Honest Products

 Fair Labor

-PCC Community Markets is committed to being a positive force in the lives of people who work in our supply chain.
+PCC is committed to being a positive force in the lives of people who work in our supply chain.
 We will not tolerate verified child labor, forced labor, human trafficking, abuse or harassment.

 We expect employers to meet or exceed legal requirements for labor practices, worker health and safety, and housing.
 We have created and adopted specific standards to avoid labor abuses common in the chocolate, banana, coffee and seafood industries.